jimporter/mettle/doc/running-tests.md

 Run the tests a total of *N* times.
 This is useful for catching intermittent failures.
 At the end, the summary will show the output of each failure for every test.

+#### --no-fork

+By default, mettle forks its process to run each test, in order to detect crashes during the execution of a test.
+To disable this, you can pass `--no-fork`, and all the tests will run in the same process.